In this guide, I’m going to explain the differences between Japanese and German kitchen knives.

 Japanese knives generally are incredibly sharp and light.
-They’re designed to slice and chop ingredients precisely since traditional Japanese recipes include sushi, sashimi, soups, and vegetables.
+They’re ideal for traditional Japanese meals that require precision, such as sushi, sashimi, fruit, and thinly-cut vegetables.

 Alternatively, German knives are known for their toughness.
 They’re bulkier and heavier and often contain softer steel.
 This is primarily due to the food choices of the Germans — denser ingredients and more meats.

 However, as the culinary world evolves and more people have a varied diet, the differences between Japanese and German knives are decreasing.

 To fill the world’s varied demands, we are beginning to see more crossover between the uses for German and Japanese knives, and knife makers have started to acknowledge the importance of hybrid style knives.

 For example, the Wüsthof line includes Japanese-style knives, like the Classic Santoku (available on Amazon).
 It’s ideal for chopping, slicing, and dicing, unlike the bulkier German knives.